iSEE-Laboratory/Revisting_FSCIL/README.md

 ## Evaluation
 We proposed a novel evaluation metric called *generalized average accuracy* (gAcc), which provides a more balanced assessment of FSCIL methods.
 The codes for gAcc is the ```generalised_avg_acc()``` function in `models/metric.py`, which inputs the range of the parameter $\alpha$ and the accuracy at each task.
+By default, we show gAcc and aAcc of our method after training of each task, feel free to use this metric for any other methods!

 ## Base Task Training (optional)
 We also provide codes for training our ViT backbone on the base task (task 1, with 60 classes).